Post-Graduation Work Permit

 Who can apply for a post-graduation work permit?

-- have a document from your school (transcript, official letter, certificate, etc.) that confirms you completed and passed all your program requirements
+- Must have a document from your school (transcript, official letter, certificate, etc.) that confirms you completed and passed all your program requirements

-- apply for a work permit within 90 days of when it was confirmed that you completed your program and have a valid study permit when you apply for the work permit.
+- Must apply for a work permit within 90 days of when it was confirmed that you completed your program and have a valid study permit when you apply for the work permit.

 You aren’t eligible to apply for a PGWP if you:

-- studied in a program that was less than eight months long
+- Studied in a program that was less than eight months long

-- studied for more than eight months but not continuously (for example, you took a semester off)
+- Studied for more than eight months but not continuously (for example, you took a semester off)

-- took part in a Canadian Commonwealth Scholarship Program funded by Global Affairs Canada (GAC)
+- Took part in a Canadian Commonwealth Scholarship Program funded by Global Affairs Canada (GAC)

-- took part in a Government of Canada Awards Program funded by GAC
+- Took part in a Government of Canada Awards Program funded by GAC

-- had funding from GAC
+- Had funding from GAC

-- took part in the Equal Opportunity Scholarship, Canada-Chile
+- Took part in the Equal Opportunity Scholarship, Canada-Chile

-- took part in the Canada-China Scholars Exchanges Program
+- Took part in the Canada-China Scholars Exchanges Program

-- took part in the Organization of American States Fellowships Program
+- Took part in the Organization of American States Fellowships Program

-- completed a study program by distance learning either from abroad or from within Canada or
+- Completed a study program by distance learning either from abroad or from within Canada or

-- already had a post-graduation work permit following any other program of study.
+- Already had a post-graduation work permit following any other program of study.